kislaykishore/microservices/docs/01-containers.md

 ## Why containerize?

 The objective of containerization is to run software reliably and ensuring portability across different operating systems.
 This basically boils down to:
- * Making the containers self-contained units of execution
+ * Making the containers self-contained units of execution.
+You bundle the environment along with the executable.
  * Isolating them from other containers so that they don't depend upon anything else.
 In fact, processes within a container don't even know if there are other processes or containers running outside their own containers.
  * The ability to limit their resource utilization.
 For instance, we can specify the maximum cpu or memory a container can use.
+ * Less overhead than VMs.
+In fact, you can run hundreds (or thousands) of containers on a single machine, thanks to the Copy-on-write paradigm.

 ## Can a container created on Linux run on Windows?